Norman Lear: Declaration of Independence

 In 2001, Lear and his wife, Lyn, purchased a Dunlap broadside—one of the first published copies of the United States Declaration of Independence—for $8.1 million.
 John Dunlap printed about 200 copies of the Declaration of Independence on July 4, 1776.
-25 copies survive today and only four of those are in private hands; those four are promised to public collections.
-The others belong to city halls, public libraries, historical societies, and universities.
+Twenty-five copies survive today and only four of those are in private hands.

-Not a document collector, Lear said in a press release and on the Today show that his intent was to tour the document around the United States so that the country could experience its "birth certificate" firsthand.
-Through the end of 2004, the document traveled throughout the United States on the Declaration of Independence Roadtrip, which Lear organized, visiting several presidential libraries, dozens of museums, as well as the 2002 Olympics, Super Bowl XXXVI, and the Live 8 concert in Philadelphia.
+Lear said in a press release and on the Today show that his intent was to tour the document around the United States so that the country could experience its "birth certificate" firsthand.
+Through the end of 2004, the document traveled throughout the United States on the Declaration of Independence Road Trip, which Lear organized, visiting several presidential libraries, dozens of museums, as well as the 2002 Olympics, Super Bowl XXXVI, and the Live 8 concert in Philadelphia.
 Lear and Rob Reiner produced a filmed, dramatic reading of the Declaration of Independence—the last project filmed by famed cinematographer Conrad Hall—on July 4, 2001, at Independence Hall in Philadelphia.
 The film is introduced by Morgan Freeman and Kathy Bates, Benicio del Toro, Michael Douglas, Mel Gibson, Whoopi Goldberg, Graham Greene, Ming-Na Wen, Edward Norton, Winona Ryder, Kevin Spacey, and Renée Zellweger appear as readers.
 It was directed by Arvin Brown and scored by John Williams.

-Declare Yourself

 In 2004, Lear established Declare Yourself which is a national nonpartisan, nonprofit campaign created to empower and encourage eligible 18- to 29-year-olds in America to register and vote.
 It has registered almost 4 million young people.

-2015 Iran nuclear deal

 Lear was one of 98 "prominent members of Los Angeles' Jewish community" who signed an open letter supporting the proposed nuclear agreement between Iran and six world powers led by the United States.
 The letter called for the passage of the bill and warned that the ending of the agreement by Congress would be a "tragic mistake".

-Personal life
+Personal life and death

+Lear was married three times.
+His first marriage was to Charlotte Rosen in 1943.
+They divorced in 1956.

-Lear has been married three times.
-He was married to Frances Loeb, publisher of Lear's magazine from 1956 to 1985.
-They separated in 1983, with Loeb eventually receiving $112 million from Lear in their divorce settlement.
-In 1987 he married his current wife, producer Lyn Davis.
-Lear is a godparent to actress and singer Katey Sagal.
-On July 27, 2022, he turned 100.
+He was married to Frances Loeb, from 1956 to 1985.
+They separated in 1983, with Loeb eventually receiving $112 million from Lear in their divorce settlement, part of which she used to found Lear's magazine.